activecell/activecell.com/support/historical/team-type-expense.md

 * Customer Acquisition (Sales, marketing, and similar functions)
 * Overheads (Executive, R&D, etc.)

+## The Employee Type List

 <!-- screenshot -->

 Here you can see a list of your employee types with the list of employees underneath.
 You can add, rename, and delete employee types however you like until you get to a grouping that makes sense for your business.

+**Pro tip:** If you just want to put a plan in place for each current and future employee, you can always add an employee "type" for each employee and plan that way.
+Or, of course, you could do a hybrid, planning a "type" for some employees and grouping others into types.
+This model is infinitely flexible in that respect.

 ### Contractors on the team